wolfie/VaadinComponents/README.markdown

 [V6NJAR]: http://vaadin.com/download/nightly/6.0/vaadin-6.0.nightly-20090522-c7975.jar
 [GWT]: http://code.google.com/webtoolkit/versions.html

-The source files starting with a capital 'V' and another capital letter are the client side GWT widgets.
-Those having only one capital letter in the beginning are the server side Vaadin Components.
-Any component-specific CSS are found in respective `.css` files.
-You probably want to use them in your application's theme.
+Each component has its own directory.
+They are most often composed of the server side component (ExampleFileComponent.java), the client side (VExampleFileComponent.java) and sometimes theme-related CSS (examplefilecomponent.css), which you need to include to your application's theme.

-All this can be found in the [Book of Vaadin][BoV], chapters [7.3][BoV73], [9.4][BoV94] and [9.7][BoV97].
+Actually taking the components in use can be found in the [Book of Vaadin][BoV], chapters [7.3][BoV73], [9.4][BoV94] and [9.7][BoV97].

 [BoV]:   http://vaadin.com/book/-/page/preface.html
 [BoV73]: http://vaadin.com/book/-/page/themes.creating.html
 [BoV94]: http://vaadin.com/book/-/page/gwt.widgetset.html
 [BoV97]: http://vaadin.com/book/-/page/gwt.development.html

-An example Application is found in the `example` subdirectory.
+An example Application is found in the root directory.

 # Contact Me?